insanity/sprintf.js/README.md

 ## Named arguments
 Format strings may contain replacement fields rather than positional placeholders.
 Instead of referring to a certain argument, you can now refer to a certain key within an object.
 Replacement fields are surrounded by rounded parentheses - `(` and `)` - and begin with a keyword that refers to a key:
     var user = {
         name: "Dolly"
     }
     sprintf("Hello %(name)s", user) // Hello Dolly

 Keywords in replacement fields can be optionally followed by any number of keywords or indexes:
     var users = [
         {name: "Dolly"},
         {name: "Molly"},
         {name: "Polly"}
     ]
     sprintf("Hello %(users[0].name)s, %(users[1].name)s and %(users[2].name)s", {users: users}) // Hello Dolly, Molly and Polly
-Note: mixing positional and named placeholders is not (yet) supported

-## Computed values
-You can pass in a function as a dynamic value and it will be invoked (with no arguments) in order to compute the value on-the-fly.

-    sprintf("Current timestamp: %d", Date.now) // Current timestamp: 1398005382890
-    sprintf("Current date and time: %s", function() { return new Date().toString() })
+Literal numbers, quoted strings, or another named arguments can be passed as an index:
+    var greetings  = {
+        morning: "Good morning",
+        afternoon: "Good afternoon",
+        evening: "Good evening"
+    }
+    sprintf("%(greetings[time])s, Dolly!", { greetings: greetings, time: "afternoon" }) // Good afternoon, Dolly

 # AngularJS
 You can now use `sprintf` and `vsprintf` (also aliased as `fmt` and `vfmt` respectively) in your AngularJS projects.
 See `demo/`.

 # Installation

-## Via Bower

-    bower install sprintf

-## Or as a node.js module

-    npm install sprintf-js

 ### Usage